ibm-cloud-docs/vpc/fl-faq.md

 # FAQs for flow log collectors
 {: #fl-faq}

-You might encounter the following frequently asked questions when using {{site.data.keyword.cloud_notm}} Flow Logs for VPC.
+You might encounter the following questions when you use {{site.data.keyword.cloud_notm}} Flow Logs for VPC.

-## Why don't I see any Cloud Object Storage (COS) buckets as options when creating a flow log collector?
+## Why don't I see any Cloud Object Storage (COS) buckets as options when I create a flow log collector?
 {: #faq-cos-buckets-as-options}
 {: faq}
 {: support}

-The most likely reasons why you might not see your COS buckets when ordering a flow log collector:
+The most likely reasons why you might not see your COS buckets when you order a flow log collector:

-   * You haven't provisioned a Cloud Object Storage (COS) service instance and a destination bucket for the flow logs to be collected in.
+   * A Cloud Object Storage (COS) service instance isn't provisioned or a destination bucket to collect flow logs.
-   * You haven't configured an IAM authorization granting the flow logs service permission to write flow logs to their bucket.
+   * An IAM authorization that grants the flow logs service permission to write flow logs to their bucket isn't configured.

       In this case, you receive prompts to create a COS service instance and bucket, and add the required Identity and Access Management (IAM) authorization when you are creating a flow log collector.

       See [Creating flow log collectors](/docs/vpc?topic=vpc-ordering-flow-log-collector) for information on how to remedy this issue.

-## Why am I getting a 403 error when provisioning a flow log collector?
+## Why am I getting a 403 error when I provision a flow log collector?
 {: #faq-403-flow-logs}
 {: faq}
 {: support}